finos/htc-grid/docs/project/getting_started/happy-path.md

 The HTC-Grid project has external software dependencies that are deployed as container images.
 Instead of downloading each time from the public DockerHub repository, this step will pull those dependencies and upload into the your [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).

 **Important Note** HTC-Grid uses a few open source project with container images stored at [DockerHub](https://hub.docker.com/).
 DockerHub has a [download rate limit policy](https://docs.docker.com/docker-hub/download-rate-limit/).
-This may impact you when running this step as an anonymous user as you can get errors when running the Terraform command below.
-To overcome those errors, you can re-run the Terraform command and wait until the throttling limit is lifted, or optionally you can create an account in [hub.docker.com](https://hub.docker.com/) and then use the credentials of the account using `docker login` locally to avoid anonymous throttling limitations.
+This may impact you when running this step as an anonymous user as you can get errors when running the commands below.
+To overcome those errors, you can re-run the `make transfer-images  TAG=$TAG REGION=$HTCGRID_REGION` command and wait until the throttling limit is lifted, or optionally you can create an account in [hub.docker.com](https://hub.docker.com/) and then use the credentials of the account using `docker login` locally to avoid anonymous throttling limitations.

 1. As you'll be uploading images to ECR, to avoid timeouts, refresh your ECR authentication token:
     ```
-    make ecr-login
+    make ecr-login REGION=$HTCGRID_REGION
     ```

-2. The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/terraform` and initialize the Terraform project using the bucket `$S3_IMAGE_TFSTATE_HTCGRID_BUCKET_NAME` as the bucket that will hold the Terraform state:
+2. The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/{cdk or terraform}` and initialize the  project:
     ```
     make init-images  TAG=$TAG REGION=$HTCGRID_REGION
     ```

-3. If successful, you can now run *terraform apply* to create the HTC-Grid infrastructure.
+3. If successful, you can now start the transfer of the images.
 This can take between 10 and 15 minutes depending on the Internet connection.

     ```bash
     make transfer-images  TAG=$TAG REGION=$HTCGRID_REGION